Listed stock corporations are obligated to issue and publish annual Corporate Governance Statements, including for the Group.

 The following declaration is valid for the past and future Corporate Governance of Jungheinrich AG.

-“In accordance with Section 161, Paragraph 1 Sentence 1 of the German Stock Corporation Act, the Board of Management and Supervisory Board of Jungheinrich AG hereby declare compliance with the recommendations of the Government Commission’s “German Corporate Governance Code” dated 16 December 2019 and published in the German Federal Gazette on 20 March 2020 since the declaration of compliance from 21 December 2021 – with the deviations to the Code’s recommendations declared in December 2021 – and declare future compliance with the recommendations of the Government Commission’s “German Corporate Governance Code” dated 28 April 2022 and published in the German Federal Gazette on 27 June 2022, with the following deviations:
+“In accordance with Section 161, Paragraph 1 Sentence 1 of the German Stock Corporation Act, the Board of Management and the Supervisory Board of Jungheinrich AG hereby declare that the recommendations of the Government Commission’s German Corporate Governance Code as amended on 28 April 2022 and published in the Federal Gazette on 27 June 2022, with the exception of the deviations from individual recommendations listed below, have been complied with since the declaration of compliance dated 20 December 2022 and will be complied with in the future:

 1. The company has not created a skills profile for the whole of the Supervisory Board (recommendation C.1).